Dr. Goddard explains Prolotherapy and its benefits

 Prolotherapy is a natural non-surgical method of assisting the body to heal injured tendons and ligaments.
 It is a “new” treatment that has been utilized in medicine for nearly 100 years.
 Prolotherapy, or “proliferative therapy” is considered to be the first type of regenerative injection therapy.
 It aids your body in the creation of new cells, which strengthen lax or torn tendons and ligaments.
 At the Osteopathic Center, our highly skilled staff performs this treatment under local anesthesia by injecting a specific solution to the affected area to promote inflammation.
 It may surprise you, but inflammation is your ally when it comes to expediting the healing process.

 You might wonder why you still have pain in an injured area or why that area remains weak, even after a resting period of weeks or months.
 The answer lies in the fact that both ligaments and tendons have very poor circulation, and it is this lack of blood supply which deprives them of the nutrients they need to heal properly.
 Now, these weakened areas may have little or no blood flow, but they have lots of nerves.
-When ligaments become relaxed and weak, these nerves within and around the ligaments and tendons become stretched and irritated.
-Pain results.
+When ligaments become relaxed and weak, these nerves within and around the ligaments and tendons become stretched and irritated and consequently pain results.

-How can you strengthen tendons and ligaments?
-Unfortunately, exercise cannot build or strengthen ligaments or tendons, but Prolotherapy can help repair the weakened ligaments and tendons of a chronic injury.
+Prolotherapy can help repair the weakened ligaments and tendons of a chronic injury and by doing so alleviate or eliminate the cause of pain.
 It also help if you wish to strengthen certain areas of your body as a preventive measure for an active lifestyle.
-In contrast to cortisone or steroid injections, prolotherapy induces inflammation.
-The increased blood flow from the inflammation contains growth factors to recruit stem cells and induce new tendon and ligament growth.
+In contrast to cortisone or steroid injections, Prolotherapy induces inflammation.
+The increased blood flow from the inflammation contains growth factors to recruit Stem Cells and induce new tendon and ligament growth.
 The treatment is nonsurgical and administered through injection right here in our office.